-PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Extend public transport services to Wakefield and Motueka New bus service morning and evening weekdays from 2023 Increased to all day service weekdays from 2027 Increased to full week service from 2030 Residents in Brightwater, Wakefield and Motueka will have more transport options. ✓ \$17.4m total over 30 years Ongoing Maintain the status quo The service will remain in place.
-New users may be discouraged from using the service as the route coverage is inadequate for them. × \$170,000 per year uninflated Not planned
+PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Public Transport (cor ıt.)
+Extend public transport services to Wakefield and Motueka New all day bus service morning from 2023 Increased to full week service from 2026 Residents in Brightwater, Wakefield and Motueka will have more transport options. \$19.3 million total over 30 years Ongoing Maintain the status quo The service will remain in place.
+New users may be discouraged from using the service as the route coverage is inadequate for them.
+X \$170,000 per year uninflated Not planned